rocket-internet-berlin/RocketTechHandbook/index.md

     idea.
 If he supports you then 20% of your time for up to three months will be scheduled in order to achieve the project goal.

-    There is a small Engineering library located on the bookshelf in the Lounge (5th floor) next to the Playstation.
+    There is a small Engineering library located on the bookshelf in the Lounge (5th floor) next to the PlayStation.
     If you'd like to borrow a book, grab one and return it when you have finished.
 For book suggestions, make sure we don't already have a copy and then speak with your direct manager to add it to our collection.